prathimacode-hub/ML-ProjectKart/CONTRIBUTING.md

 # Contributing guidelines

-## 💻Before contributing
+## 💻Before Contributing

 Welcome to [prathimacode-hub/ML-ProjectKart](https://github.com/prathimacode-hub/ML-ProjectKart/).
 Before sending your pull requests, make sure that you **read the whole guidelines**.
 If you have any doubt on the contributing guide, please feel free to reach out.

-### 🙌Contribution
+## 🙌Contribution

-Any contribution is accepted, from fixing a grammar mistake in a comment to implementing complex python projects.
+Any contribution is accepted, from fixing grammatical mistakes to implementing complex algorithms.
 Please read this section if you are contributing your work.

-## 💻👨‍Steps to Contribute
+### 🔖Steps to Contribute

 Following are the steps to guide you: